sighingnow/jekyll-gitbook/_posts/2024-05-27-exp_design.md

 mermaid: true
 ---

-> WIP
-{: .block-danger }

 This handbook provides an introductory guide to experimental design, made for data scientists and researchers.
-The material is based on the book [Design and Analysis of Experiments, 10th Edition](https://www.wiley.com/en-br/Design+and+Analysis+of+Experiments%2C+10th+Edition-p-9781119492443) by Douglas C. Montgomery.
 The goal is to present these concepts clearly and precisely, ensuring that readers can apply these principles to their own work in experimentation as I did.

+The material is based on the book [Design and Analysis of Experiments, 10th Edition](https://www.wiley.com/en-br/Design+and+Analysis+of+Experiments%2C+10th+Edition-p-9781119492443) by Douglas C. Montgomery and the lecture notes from the University of Waterloo's STAT 430/830 course.

-> **Note:** While the book focuses on engineering and science applications, this handbook will emphasize product and e-commerce applications.
+> **Note:** While the book focuses on engineering and science applications, the course and this handbook emphasize product and e-commerce applications.
 >
 > For a more comprehensive coverage of experimental design principles, **I highly recommend checking out the full book**.
-{: .block-tip }
+{: .block-warning }

 ## Chapter 1: Introduction